Qiskit/rustworkx/docs/source/tutorial/dags.rst

 :meth:`.PyDiGraph.add_child` as both add a new node and edge simultaneously and neither can introduce a cycle.

+.. [#] A trail is a sequence of nodes and edges on the graph were each edge is distinct in the walk.

 Applications of DAGs
 ====================